 Hello and happy meeting!
-I blog about books, music, film and culture over at Two or Three Little Birds and in this joyful space especially, I offer seasonal retreats and reflections.
+I have blogged about books, music, film and culture over at Two or Three Little Birds and in this joyful space especially, I offer seasonal retreats and reflections.
 I’m a fulltime English professor and storyteller in search of honesty, mirth and grace.
 One of my favorite writers Brian Doyle once said, we tell each other stories as a way to extend the hand of our hearts and that if we tell the right story at the right time, the universe will move an inch.
 I believe stories matter, and as a 21st century Catholic woman, I believe my story matters.
+Find my recent work at rblwriter.com.

 Things I’m fond of